Libraries now offer four new online databases with biographical data

 Researchers can link to Current Biography, Marquis Who's Who on the Web, and World Biographical Index from the front page of the Libraries website, through the Indexes and Databases page--listed both alphabetically and under the category "General and Multidisciplinary--Biographical."

-Researchers can connect to Encyclopedia of World Biography either by searching IRIS by title or by going to the Libraries' home page and following the links Research Resources > Electronic Reference Sources > Biography > Universal.
+Researchers can connect to Encyclopedia of World Biography either by searching Library Catalog by title or by going to the Libraries' home page and following the links Find > Find / Electronic Reference Sources > Biography > General.

 Posted December 3, 2008